evanjanoff/obsidian/5_spaces/0_spaces-template/0_spaces-template.md

 aliases:
 ---
 ## Overview
-- Default location for new notes.
+- Guide for how to use this vault.